zielaq/OMP-plugins-mostRead/README.md

+!early version maybe working not stable!
 Most Read Articles block plugin
 ===========
-Plug-in for version 3.1.2+ of OJS.
+Plug-in for version 3.x of OMP (including 3.2.x).
 v.
-1.0.0.1
+3.0.1.0
 ------------

-Plugin for the creation of a “most read articles” section in the OJS3 frontend sidebar.
+Plugin for the creation of a “most read articles” section in the OMP3 frontend sidebar.

 Functionality
 -------------